Sarah Jones and David Read more [...]

 Funeral Directors Category: Yorkshire & The Humber

-Sarah and Dave are supported by a small, close-knit team (Jade, Julia and Adrian), and together they have created a completely different type of funeral business serving families of Leeds, Bradford, Harrogate and Skipton and the surrounding areas.
+Sarah and Dave are supported by a small, close-knit team and together they have created a completely different type of funeral business serving families of Leeds, Bradford, Harrogate and Skipton and the surrounding areas.
 There are no assumptions here, nor acceptance of what ‘should’ be done when it comes to a funeral; the people at Full Circle Funerals are totally flexible and committed to giving clients as much support and involvement as each family wants or needs.
 They are really keen to show families the range of ideas, suggestions, products and styles that are available to help each client make the decisions that are right for them.

 Sarah and Dave met when they were both working with adults with learning difficulties.
 Sarah had trained and worked as a doctor before moving into adult social care, and Dave had previously lived and worked in America supporting underprivileged children to access outdoor youth programmes.
 Their wide experience of the world is evident in their determination to breathe fresh life into the way that we deal with the subject of death, something so often hidden away behind the blinds of a traditional funeral director’s premises, or cloaked in the processional ‘otherness’ of a passing funeral cortege.

 Sarah in particular is passionate about re-designing the dialogue our society has about dying and death.
 She believes ardently that we would all benefit from speaking more openly about it, and her decision to move into providing an undertaking service was very much motivated by a desire to offer families the time, choices and support to create meaningful funerals.